 Students may earn credit by participating in a number of programs conducted away from the Gordon campus, including semester programs offered by Gordon (in Boston, France, and Italy), the Outdoor Education Immersion Semester, and international seminars of two or four-week intensive January or summer study.
 In addition, a variety of programs have been approved in countries including China, Germany, Hungary, Israel, Lithuania, Scotland, and Thailand as well as in the United States (AuSable Institute of Environmental Studies, Oregon Extension, Westmont college's San Francisco Urban Program, etc.).
 Gordon also offers shorter international seminars during the summer or winter breaks.
 Visit the Global Education Office or see the Off-Campus Programs information in the Academic Program section of the Gordon College Academic Catalog.

 Students wishing to transfer academic work to Gordon must obtain advance course approval from their department advisor and the Registrar's Office.
-Download the Off-Campus Approval Form to the right and include course description and equivalent Gordon course.
+Download the Off-Campus Approval Form from our forms page and include the course description and equivalent Gordon course.
 Courses must be taken at a regionally accredited institution and be comparable to those offered at Gordon.
 Transfer credit will only be granted if work is completed with a grade of C minus or above.
 Documentation of satisfactory completion (C or above) must be provided for any Pass/Fail grade.
-Grade points are not transferable, thus a grade point deficit cannot be reduced by taking non-Gordon courses.
+Grades earned through transfer credit do not factor into a student's Gordon gpa.